-- (a) Not Sustained: Where the members determine that the Chief's finding is not supported by the evidence. - (b) Sustained: Where the members determine that the Chief's finding is supported by the evidence. - (c) Remanded for Further Investigation: Where the members find, by a majority vote, that it is in the community's best interests to do so, or that there exists new, relevant evidence that was not presented to, or investigated by, the

-Chief of Police or his/her designee, it may remand a matter back to the Chief for further investigation or consideration.
+- (a) Not Sustained: Where the members determine that the Chief's finding is not supported by the evidence. - (b) Sustained: Where the members determine that the Chief's finding is supported by the evidence. - (c) Remanded for Further Investigation: Where the members find, by a majority vote, that there exists new, relevant evidence that was not presented to, or investigated by, the Chief of Police or his/her designee and that it is in the community's best interests to do so, it may remand a matter back to the Chief for further investigation or consideration. - (d) No Finding: Where the complainant failed to produce information to further the investigation; the complainant withdrew the complaint; or the complainant is unavailable to clarify the complaint. (e) Mediated: Where the complaint was successfully mediated pursuant to Sec.
+19-30.